-MERRY CHRISTMAS TO ALL — A CIVIL WAR CHRISTMAS STORY TO WARM US ALL
+MERRY CHRISTMAS — A CIVIL WAR CHRISTMAS STORY TO WARM US ALL: Revised and reissued from last year

 Late in 1863, after Union General Ambrose Burnside had successfully fended off the challenge from Confederate General James Longstreet to take Knoxville, Tennessee, he was “rewarded” by being replaced by General John Foster.
 There was very little fighting in the region over the next few weeks as Foster and Longstreet maneuvered against one another, to little effect, in the poor conditions of the Tennessee winter.